-Difficulties can often arise over allegedly dangerous trees on a neighbour's property.
+Difficulties can often arise over branches from a tree on a neighbour's property.
 A number of factors come into play in these situations, and can lead to ongoing conflict between the neighbours.

 Some facts about trees on and close to property boundaries.